in28minutes/in28minutes.github.io/_posts/2016-01-01-article-template.md

 Below picture shows how we can execute this Post Service from Postman - my favorite tool to run rest services.
 Make sure you go to the Body tab and select raw.
 Select JSON from the dropdown.
 Copy above request into body.

 ![Image](/images/ExecutingPostRestServiceUsingPostman.png "Executing Post Rest Service From Postman")

+> Congratulations!
+You are reading an article from a series of 50+ articles on Spring Boot and Microservices.
+We also have 20+ projects on our Github repository.
+For the complete series of 50+ articles and code examples, [click here](http://www.springboottutorial.com/spring-boot-tutorials-for-beginners).

 ## Next Steps
 - Learn Basics of Spring Boot - [Spring Boot vs Spring vs Spring MVC](http://www.springboottutorial.com/spring-boot-vs-spring-mvc-vs-spring){:target="_blank"}, [Auto Configuration](http://www.springboottutorial.com/spring-boot-auto-configuration){:target="_blank"}, [Spring Boot Starter Projects](http://www.springboottutorial.com/spring-boot-starter-projects){:target="_blank"}, [Spring Boot Starter Parent](http://www.springboottutorial.com/spring-boot-starter-parent){:target="_blank"}, [Spring Boot Initializr](http://www.springboottutorial.com/spring-initialzr-bootstrap-spring-boot-applications){:target="_blank"}